Emar2/Emar2/README.md

 # Hi, I'm Edward Marty! 👋

-## 💻 About Me
+## 💻
 I'm a passionate developer, cybersecurity enthusiast, and game designer.
+I am pursuing my bachelor's degree in cybersecurity at SNHU.
 My expertise ranges from Python development to creating custom Linux environments, AI-powered tools, and immersive game experiences.
-Currently, I'm working on **Sloth Linux**, an optimized gaming environment, and an **interactive GUI-based game** set in an ancient ziggurat.
+Currently, I'm working on Sloth Linux, an optimized gaming environment, and an interactive GUI-based game set in an ancient ziggurat.

 ## 🚀 Projects
 ### 🦥 Sloth Linux